-An important additional piece of evidence that has received insufficient attention in recent research is the sharp and across-the-board increase in industrial commodity prices that preceded the increase in oil prices in 1973/74 (see Figure 6).
+An important additional piece of evidence that has received insufficient attention in recent research is the sharp and across-the-board increase in industrial commodity prices that preceded the increase in oil prices in 1973-1974 (see Figure 6).
 These increases occurred as early as 1972, well before the October War, and are too broad-based to reflect supply shocks in individual markets.
 They are, however, consistent with a picture of increased demand driven by the sharp increase in global liquidity documented in Figure 3.

-There is significant evidence that poor harvests caused food prices to soar in the early 1970s (see Blinder 1979).
+There is significant evidence that poor harvests caused food prices to soar in the early 1970s (see Blinder, 1979).
 Our data set deliberately excludes food-related commodities.
 Instead, we focus on industrial raw materials.
-Commodities such as lumber, scrap metal, pulp and paper, for which there is no evidence of supply shocks, recorded rapid price increases in the early 1970s (see National Commission on Supplies and Shortages 1976).
+Commodities such as lumber, scrap metal, and pulp and paper, for which there is no evidence of supply shocks, recorded rapid price increases in the early 1970s (see National Commission on Supplies and Shortages, 1976).
 For example, the price of scrap metal nearly doubled between October 1972 and October 1973, and continued to rise until early 1974, to nearly four times its initial level.
 The price of lumber almost doubled between 1971 and 1974, as did the price of wood pulp.
 These commodity price data paint a picture of rapidly rising demand for all commodities in the early 1970s.

-It is interesting to note that a similar increase did not occur in oil prices until late 1973.
-Similarly, the 1979 increase in oil prices was preceded by a boom in other commodity prices, consistent with the evidence of monetary expansion, although the commodity price increase is of lesser magnitude.
-In fact, a striking empirical regularity of the data in Figure 6 is that increases in other industrial commodity prices tended to precede increases in oil prices over the 1972-1985 OPEC period (and similarly for decreases).
-This fact is evident for example in 1972, 1978, 1980, 1983 and 1984.
+Figure 6 NOMINAL PRICE INDEXES FOR CRUDE OIL AND FOR INDUSTRIAL COMMODITIES, JANUARY 1948 TO JULY 2000 increases in other industrial commodity prices tended to precede increases in oil prices over the 1972-1985 OPEC period (and similarly for decreases).
+This fact is evident for example in 1972, 1978, 1980, 1983, and 1984.
 A natural question is how the monetary explanation of stagflation proposed here can be reconciled with the delayed response of oil prices relative to other industrial commodities.
-The explanation appears to be that, unlike other commodity transactions, most crude oil purchases until the early 1980s did not take place in spot markets, but at long-term contractual prices.
+The explanation appears to be that, unlike other commodity transactions, most crude-oil purchases until the early 1980s did not take place in spot markets, but at long-term contractual prices.
 The sluggish adjustment of these contractual prices in response to demand conditions in commodity markets tended to delay the response of the oil price relative to the price of more freely traded commodities, until the spot market largely replaced traditional oil contracts in the early 1980s.